 Searle correctly emphasizes that the world cannot consist of social facts all the way down with no brute reality to serve as their foundation.
 But he is in error when he takes this to mean that social reality must be furnished through and through by Y terms which coincide with parts of physical reality.
-Certainly Y terms cannot float entirely free of all phenomena whose 44

-existence is not a matter of human agreement.
+Certainly Y terms cannot float entirely free of all phenomena whose existence is not a matter of human agreement.
 But this anchorage need not take the same (X counts as Y) form in every case.
 For there is a second and no less important kind of anchorage, an anchorage in the realm of records and representations.

-Searle comes close to recognizing the importance of this second kind of anchorage in a post-Construction passage in which he corrects his earlier view according to which credit cards and blips in bank’s computers can count as money (Smith and Searle 2003).
+Searle comes close to recognizing the importance of this second kind of anchorage in Chapter 4, where he corrects his earlier view according to which credit cards and blips in bank’s computers can count as money.
 Rather, as Searle now recognizes, they are both more properly speaking different representations of money (or more precisely, in the case of credit cards, they are representations of a commitment on the part of a bank to meet liabilities incurred by the card owner).
-Similarly, title deeds are not themselves property rights, but rather representations of property rights.
+Similarly, as argued in Chapter 5, title deeds are not themselves property rights, but rather representations of property rights.
 An IOU note merely records the existence of a debt; it does not count as the debt, and its destruction need not in and of itself cause the debt to cease to exist.
 When Juan and Hank need to fly together from Lima to Oakland, Juan lends escudos to Hank at the beginning of the trip, which Hank then repays in dollars on arrival.
 But no physical money changes hands until they reach their final destination.
 Rather, in keeping track in their minds of who paid for what in the course of the journey Juan and Hank move quasi-abstract money around in a quasi-abstract space in a way that very much resembles the quasi-abstract movements of quasi-abstract pieces that is a game of blind chess.
 And when Hank uses his credit card to guarantee his hotel bill upon arrival in Lima, then he and the owners of his hotel are playing what is very like a game of internet chess with their respective banks’ computers.

 The Mystery of Capital